corentinaltepe/nlog.loki/README.md

 | JobName="A"
 ```

-These raw messages would look like the following in Loki :
+These raw messages would look like the following in Grafana Loki :

 ```json
 { "level": "Info ", "source": "Program", "message": "Executing job \"A\"", "JobName": "A" }